JuliaTesting/TestReports.jl/docs/src/index.md

 ![Screenshot of GoCD web-interface showing failing tests](assets/FailingTests.PNG)

-The corresponding `testlog.xml` file (after pretty printing) is below.
+The corresponding `testlog.xml` file (produced with an earlier version of `TestReports`, and therefore missing some of the new features, and after pretty printing) is below.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>